patricksurry/pysimconnect/README.md

 version of the `SimConnect.h` C++ header that ships with the SDK (which can be installed via the Options > General > Developer tools help menu).
 This generates a python translation of all the SDK function declarations, data structures and enumerated constants.
-The translation is quite fragile: it assumes the header is formatted in a particular way, and has been pre-processed with `cpp` to `SimConnect_cpp.h` from the raw header.
+The automated translation is quite fragile: it assumes the header is formatted in a particular way, and has been pre-processed with `cpp` to `SimConnect_cpp.h` from the raw header.
 This approach makes it easy to tweak the rules for mapping from C++ to Python, as long as header format doesn't change significantly.
-The `scrapevars.py` script is a quick hack to scrape the tables of simulation variables, events and units from the API documentation.
-This results in `scvars.json` which is